fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 | Helm 3  | `/root/.cache/helm/plugins`     | `/root/.local/share/helm/plugins` |

-Add a volume entry of [type `emptyDir`](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) to the deployment of your Helm operator, this is where the plugins will be stored for the lifetime duration of the pod:
+Add a volume entry of [type `emptyDir`](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) to the deployment of your Helm Operator, this is where the plugins will be stored for the lifetime duration of the pod:

 ```yaml